 "Hee hee!
 It's so nice to see you again, Kirito-san!"

 It seemed to him that the two girls were healthy and spirited enough.
 "So where's Asuna?" he asked.
-He had been missing her; though he had chatted with her online quite often since being released from hospital, he still hadn't met her in the flesh.
+He missed her; though he had chatted with her online quite often since being released from hospital, he still hadn't met her in the flesh.
 He was actually a little confused.
 Since they had kissed, did this mean they were boyfriend and girlfriend now?
 He had never found the right occasion to ask her, thinking maybe it would be best to discuss things like relationships in person…?
 There were a lot of things he could feel went unsaid between them and it was all kind of awkward to him.
 Then again, when had he ever done social interactions correctly?

 Lizbeth waved her hand apologetically.
 "She can't come.
 Family issues to sort out first, she said."